$0.50 And 90 Minute Olive Oil Zucchini Bread

 Step 10 – I recommend working in two batches to speed up this step.
 Mix in half the flour completely, then add the second half.
 Dumping all the dry ingredients in at once can lead to flour all over your counter when you try to stir it in.

 Step 11 – I recommend working in three batches.
 First, add enough dough to fill 1/3 of the loaf pan.
 Then, use the back of the spatula to press the dough down into the sides and corners.
 Repeat this two more times to fill the loaf pan.
 This will give your bread flat, uniform sides.
-When I forget to do this, I end up with bread with cavities on the sides and/or bottom.
+When I forget to do this, I end up with olive oil zucchini bread with cavities on the sides and/or bottom.

 Step 13/14 – Check out my $0.50 and 70 Whole Wheat Apple Banana Bread post, for more on the benefits of covering with foil and transferring the bread from the pan to the cooling rack quickly!
 As hard as it will be, it is important to wait 15 minutes prior to cutting into this bread.
 This is because it contains a fair amount of olive oil.
 As you can see when sautéing, hot oil is much less viscous than cool oil.
 Therefore, allowing the oil in your bread to cool will help the bread hold its shape.